SkyArrow2177/multithreaded-http-server/README.md

 A comprehensive list of test results is attached in `proj2-final.txt`.
-Note that these results and the comments are directed at commit SHA `8791d22ab8e746653b06b36a5b8244dc970e824d` - I've added a readme and improved the Makefile since, with no changes to the server functionality.
+Note that these results and the comments are directed at commit SHA `20039d3df71cac80e9b33fa6e444169040cdaf91` - I've added a readme and improved the Makefile since, with no changes to the server functionality.
+The commit SHAs do not match those in `proj2-final.txt` after updating my git author email using `git filter-repo`.

 Clearly, these tests that I wrote weren't for naught!